 Is a chemical peel good for sun-damaged skin?

 Yes, chemical peels are a great option for blemishes like sun spots, wrinkles, hyperpigmentation, and other undesirable skin imperfections.
 Chemical peels use a chemical solution often containing ingredients like salicylic acid, glycolic acid, trichloroacetic acid, and lactic acid, among others, to remove the outer layer of skin.
 The new skin that replaces it is more even in tone and texture and will substantially reduce the appearance of sun spots, although results may vary depending on how deep the pigmentation is and how strong the chemical peel is.
 For individuals with darker skin tones, chemical peels are the safest and most effective means of removing sun spots without the adverse side effects that accompany other cosmetic procedures, such as laser treatments.

 6 months after treatment with Cosmelan

-Acne breakouts after a chemical peel are normal and result from underlying bacteria coming to the surface.
+An acne breakout after a chemical peel is normal and results from underlying bacteria coming to the surface.
 Large amounts of dead skin and inflammation resulting from the procedure can also contribute to mild breakouts as your skin tries to purge it.
 During this time, you can use a gentle cleanser twice a day.
 You can also apply a non-comedogenic moisturizer two to three times a day to ease any discomfort and soothe your skin.
 If you are going out in the sun, be sure to apply sunscreen.
 The best practice for treating post-peel breakouts is keeping your skin clean and hydrated, as it is more susceptible to bacteria and sun damage.
 After a few days or within the first few weeks, the breakouts should clear, and you should be left with healthy, beautiful skin.